jpaulodit/terraform-google-abridge-env/examples/basic_private_cluster/README.md

-This directory contains an example for basic private cluster.
-There are variables set inside terraform.tfvars
+This directory contains an example for a basic private cluster.
+There are variables set inside terraform.tfvars.

 To try out this example, run the following commands in this directory